Anki is the original flashcard app, around for over a decade. It’s free (open source), it’s very powerful, and it syncs to a free mobile app.

 What are the best Anki clients to download and use?

-Short ansewr: the free app on Anki’s website, AnkiDroid (free), or AnkiMobile (paid).
+Short answer: the free app on Anki’s website, AnkiDroid (free), or AnkiMobile (paid).

 For Mac, Windows, or Linux, use the free apps available on Anki’s web site.

-If you’re wondering “Is AnkiMobile worth the $24.99?”, people have asked this question of other language learners many times before.
+If you’re wondering “Is AnkiMobile worth the $24.99?”, people have asked this question many times before.
 The short answer is: Anki is the one app that language learners all need.
 Yes, if you’re serious about learning, it’s worth it.
+It costs roughly what a language textbook costs, or a fraction of your graduate education costs.

 Got more questions, or an answer to share?
 Drop them in comments below and we’ll answer them for you and everyone else.